dron-dronych/exchange_rate_forecast/README.md

 ---

 The project aims to analyze and forecast Kyrgyz Republic's national currency (som or KGS) to US dollar (USD) exchange rate.

+### Dependencies
+Experiments include the Facebook's one stop shop for time series analysis:

+`kats==0.1.0`